booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A4/README.md

 ```bash
 ~# curl http://localhost:14080
 ```
+or point the browser (at your workstation) to http://localhost:14080 (we provided a port forwarding into the Vagrant Box for you.)

 This will make the application execute a call against our mTLS-enabled Apache web server (`https://localhost:14443/index.html`), which, as you'll recall from the exercise steps before this Java example, will only be successful if the application -- the client -- can authenticate itself to the Apache web server.
 If this is the case, you'll see the following: